-When the SS Columbia (built in 1902) first floated into Buffalo, no one could have guessed the history that floated along with her.
-Not only is the Columbia the doppelgänger to Buffalo’s once beloved SS Canadiana (only the wheelhouse and a lifeboat remain), the ship is also an important piece of black history.
+When the STR Columbia (passenger steamboat built in 1902) first floated into Buffalo, no one could have guessed the history that floated along with her.
+Not only is the Columbia the doppelgänger to Buffalo’s once beloved Canadiana (only the wheelhouse and a lifeboat remain), the boat is also an important piece of black history.
 You see, when the Columbia was active back in its heyday it ferried Detroiters from downtown Detroit to Canada’s Bois Blanc Island (known as Bob-Lo Island), where a popular amusement park was located.

 Years after segregation practices were banned, a young black girl by the name of Sara Elizabeth Ray was kicked off the Columbia, which was being privately operated.
 Instead of standing down, Ray decided to take her issue with the operators to court (assisted by the NAACP and Thurgood Marshall), and won.
 This was a herculean undertaking for Ray, who not only stood up for herself, she stood up against segregation as a whole, thus clearing the way for others to forge their own battles.

-SS Columbia, the oldest remaining excursion steamship in the United States, was listed on the National Register of Historic Places in 1979 and designated as an historic landmark in 1992.
+STR Columbia, the oldest remaining excursion steamboat in the United States, was listed on the National Register of Historic Places in 1979 and designated as an historic landmark in 1992.

 Not only is the story of Sara Elizabeth Ray timely, it’s poignant.
 Just think about the climate of race relations in the US with the Black Lives Matter movement.
 Then think of Ray’s early efforts, that helped pave the way for others, including Rosa Parks.